SoniaVivi/Image-Organizer/user_guide.md

 The Searchbar also supports searching by image name and folder.

+## Statistics Page

+The Statistics Page shows both statistics and buttons to verify the accuracy of the image data.

+Statistics Shown:

+- Number of Images

+- Number of Tags

+- Number of Tags on Images

+### Action Buttons

+---

+Recheck Images: Verifies all images exist on the disk.
+Any image that is not found is removed from the database and its respective thumbnail deleted.

+Recreate Thumbnails: Recreates all image thumbnails.

 ## Miscellaneous

 One can alter the order in which images are displayed by clicking the Preferences button and selecting a Sort Option.

-To verify that all images exist on disk click on the Stats button, then on the button labeled "Recheck Images".
-Any image that is not found on the disk is removed from the database and its thumbnail deleted.